It started out a decent morning with almost clear skies.

 The flight was uneventful.
 I was able to pick out El Dorado, Arkansas because I remember at US 167 near it on a satellite image a few months back.
 I also think we passed over Chattanooga, TN.
 I figured that out because of Chattanooga’s large water feature on the northeast side of the city.

-After landing at Baltimore-Washington Airport and ducking around a ceremony to dedicate the airport to radical left wing Supreme Court justice, I was picked up by a Nova-owning friend in his ’63 Nova convertible.
+After landing at Baltimore-Washington Airport and ducking around a ceremony to dedicate the airport to Supreme Court justice, I was picked up by a Nova-owning friend in his ’63 Nova convertible.
 He gave me a great walking tour of Ellicott City, Maryland.
-Next, we went to his house in Catonsville, which is just unincorporated Baltimore County.
+Next, we went to his house in Catonsville, which is unincorporated Baltimore County.
 Surprisingly, Baltimore County, which includes over 700,000 residents but not the city of Baltimore, has no incorporated cities!
 Ellicott City is also unincorporated even though it is the county seat of Howard County, which also has no incorporated cities!
 (There’s something weird about Maryland.)

 The most amazing thing I saw in Maryland was the Nova buddy’s Japanese maple tree: